The Xometry app works best with JavaScript enabled!

 What Are the Uses of Thermoplastic Elastomers (TPEs)?

-TPEs are used in many different applications that can specifically benefit from their elastomeric properties.
+TPEs are utilized in various applications that can specifically benefit from their unique combination of rubber-like elasticity and thermoplastic processability.
 Some typical TPE products and their associated industries are listed below:

 • Consumer Products: Blenders, cell phone covers